Intuition pump: In Dennett's work

-Criticism

-Searle's response contends that Dennett fundamentally did not understand the concept of the Chinese room, and that it was intended to illustrate a semantic point.
-The point illustrated by the Chinese room was not that the system did not constitute any form of consciousness, according to Searle, but that "[the man in the Chinese room] does not understand Chinese at all, because the syntax of the program is not sufficient for the understanding of the semantics of a language, whether conscious or unconscious."

 In other scholarship

 Dorbolo defines intuition pumps as thought experiments designed to "transform" thinking in their audience, as opposed simply to posing a philosophical problem.
 The distinction between intuition pumps and thought experiments in general is not entirely clear, however; some writers use the two terms synonymously.
 Brendel goes further, distinguishing "bad" intuition pumps that discourage considered reflection from "legitimate" thought experiments permissible in philosophical argument.
 Dowe suggests that intuition pumps constitute a middle ground between Moorean facts, or propositions that are so obviously true that they refute arguments to the contrary; and conceptual analysis.